valtech-sd/lifecycle/README.md

 Lifecycle is a web3-enabled DApp (Decentralized App) empowering brands to showcase their products on the Ethereum blockchain.
 Digital twins of physical luxury handbags are minted as Non-Fungible Tokens (NFTs).
 Lifecycle allows users to manage and transfer their NFTs, brands to keep a ledger of repairs, and other custom events throughout the product's lifecycle.
 This allows brands to create trust in an industry rife with counterfeit.

+## Repository Organization

+This repository consists of a [Create React App Rewired](https://github.com/timarney/react-app-rewired) front end, and a subdirectory, `nft-app-eth-3-31`, containing the NFT smart contract and associated functionality.
+Within `nft-app-eth-3-31/scripts`, one may deploy a new version of the smart contracts, mint and NFT, or repair and NFT.
+Currently, the only way to run these smart contract methods are on the CLI, or within Etherscan's [write/read interface](https://rinkeby.etherscan.io/token/0x43b92b42ee33fc01f4d9a3249e478f7bc0cfcc0c#readContract).

 ## Requirements

 To interact with the DApp, one must have acess to a cryptocurrency wallet.